I thought I would share a few of my favorite gardening books and give you an update on what’s growing (and what isn’t) in my garden.

 It’s time to start thinking about what to plant for my fall garden.
 Before long, I need to start some lettuce seeds indoors.
 This is the time of year I like to update my garden notebook about what varieties did well for me and which ones did not.
 I am also starting to think about next year’s garden.
 A little planning ensures I don’t plant something now that will be in the way of next spring’s early crops.

 I thought it would be fun to share some of my favorite gardening books.
 These are great to read while it is too hot to be in the garden, or you can pin this post and check them out this winter as you’re deciding what to plant for spring.
-Three of these make fabulous reference books and the fourth is just a fun read, but it will make you think about what you can do on a small lot.
+Four of these make fabulous reference books and the fifth is just a fun read, but it will make you think about what you can do in a small garden plot.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 For more information, check out my disclosures page here.)